neondatabase/website/content/docs/guides/serverless-driver.md

 Brief queries such as the one used in the example above can generally be run on Cloudflare’s free plan.
 Queries with larger result sets will typically exceed the 10ms CPU time available to Workers on the free plan.
 In that case, you will see a Cloudflare error page, and you will need to upgrade your Cloudflare service to avoid this issue.
 </Admonition>

-For a more extensive example of Neon serverless driver with Cloudflare Workers, see our [https://github.com/neondatabase/serverless-cfworker-demo](UNESCO World Heritage Sites App) and read the accompanying [blog post](https://neon.tech/blog/serverless-driver-for-postgres).
+For a more extensive example of Neon serverless driver with Cloudflare Workers, see our [UNESCO World Heritage Sites]( Apphttps://github.com/neondatabase/serverless-cfworker-demo) and read the accompanying [blog post](https://neon.tech/blog/serverless-driver-for-postgres).

+## Neon serverless driver with Vercel Edge Functions

+TBD